 - Topical message (before/after)

-If your dog experiences separation anxiety when left alone at home, try the following blend.
-Here is a situation where a diffuser might work well to calm your dog while you’re out!
+If your dog has separation anxiety when left home alone, try this blend.
+Here’s a situation where a diffuser might work well to calm your dog while you’re out!

 - 8 to 10 drops of Sweet Orange (Citrus Sinensis)

 - 4 to 6 drops of Lavender (Lavandula angustifolia)

 - 4 to 6 drops of Ylang Ylang (Cananga odorata)

 When used properly, essential oils can be a powerful way to help your dog feel calm when he has anxiety or fear.